M. Krishnan Nair (director)

 In 2000, he was honoured with the J. C. Daniel Award, Kerala government's highest honour for contributions to Malayalam cinema.

 Personal life

+Krishnan Nair was born in Travancore (Kerala) as the son of R. Madhavan Pillai and Chellamma Pillai.
 He was married to K. Sulochana Devi, and had three sons.
 His eldest son K. Jayakumar is a poet, lyricist and a former bureaucrat who currently serves as the Vice Chancellor of Malayalam University.
-His second son is Harikumar, while his youngest son Sreekumar Krishnan Nair is a film director best known for directing O' Faby, India's first live-action/animation hybrid feature film.
+His second son is Harikumar, while his youngest son Sreekumar Krishnan Nair is a film director best known for directing O' Faby (1993), India's first live-action/animation hybrid feature film.